Arcadia Creek bridge in downtown Kalamazoo, with spring trees in bloom

 Contagious Creativity and Curiosity

-Offering 10 live performance theaters, a world-class art museum, numerous schools of art and design, offbeat galleries and a vibrant monthly Art Hop, Kalamazoo is a mecca for the arts.
+Offering 10 live performance theaters, a world-class art museum, numerous schools of art and design, offbeat galleries and a vibrant bimonthly Art Hop, Kalamazoo is a mecca for the arts.
 Spend a day at Kalamazoo Institute of Arts, where you’ll find dynamic exhibitions, films and other events along with the permanent collection of modern works.
 Be inspired at Air Zoo, an aviation museum full of interactive exhibits and rides that will blow your mind, and then stop by the Kalamazoo Nature Center to discover the natural world along many trails or by visiting the center’s DeLano Homestead Farmyard.

 Orville Gibson started the Gibson Guitar Corporation in the late 19th century in Kalamazoo.